particle-iot/docs/src/content/guide/tools-and-features/cli.md

 # How to flash an Electron over serial
 $ particle flash --serial firmware.bin

 !
-PROTIP: Hold the SETUP button on your device until it blinks blue!
+PROTIP: Hold the MODE button on your device until it blinks blue!
 ?
 Press ENTER when your device is blinking BLUE sending file: firmware.bin